-- (i) Employee training and competency,

-- (ii) Adequacy of training program, and

-- (iii) Training records.
+7 Training 7.1 Employees responsible for all SRM related activities are adequately trained.
+Compliant Confirm: (i) Employee training and competency, (ii) Adequacy of training program, and (iii) Training records.
 Comment: Training was conducted annually for team members responsible for SRM removal and monitoring.
-Records for FY2022 evidenced program compliance.
+Records from 2024 were available which evidenced program compliance.
 Training adequacy was verified through daily monitoring of removal and monitoring processes.
 Employees trained in SRM removal and monitoring processes were identified with a SRM sticker on their hard hat.
-Random employee observed performing SRM task training was current.

 8 SRM Removal and Disposal

-Result

-8.1 SRM is removed as potential source of contamination and disposed of according to 9 CFR 310.22(e).

-Compliant

-Confirm:

-(i) All SRM is properly labeled, segregated, and disposed of, and (ii) Records are available to verify ongoing compliance.
-Slaughter SRM Job Positions explained red containers were designated for SRM removal.
-Comment: Invoices were maintained for removal of SRMs through a landfill.
-Records for 11/1/22 evidenced program compliance.
+8 SRM Removal and Disposal 8.1 SRM is removed as potential source of contamination and disposed of according to 9 CFR 310.22(e).
+Compliant Confirm: (i) All SRM is properly labeled, segregated, and disposed of, and (ii) Records are available to verify ongoing compliance.
+Comment: Slaughter SRM Job Positions explained red containers were designated for SRM removal.
+Invoices were maintained for removal of SRMs through a landfill.
+9 Mis-spl 9 Mis-splits 9.1 Missplits are treated as potential sources of SRM introduction into food chain.
+Compliant Confirm: (i) Documented procedures exist describing how missplits of the vertebral column are identified and handled to ensure removal of SRM, and (ii) Operator practices are consistent with these procedures.
+Comment: Mis-splits were railed out and corrected prior to leaving the slaughter floor.
+Observed practices were consistent with documented procedures.

-9 Mis-splits

-Result

-9.1 Missplits are treated as potential sources of SRM introduction into food chain.
-Compliant

-Confirm:

-(i) Documented procedures exist describing how missplits of the vertebral column are identified and handled to ensure removal of SRM, and (ii) Operator practices are consistent with these procedures.
-Slaughter SRM Job Positions explained mis-split carcasses were railed out and corrected Comment: using dedicated equipment for correction and removal of spinal cord.
-Operator practices were consistent with documented procedures.
-10 Verification of SRM Removal Result Compliant 10.1 Verification of SRM removal section.
+10 Verification of SRM Removal

+10 Verification of SRM Removal 10.1 Verification of SRM removal section.
 Line speed 300 head / hour or greater observe 100 sides; if line speed is less than 300 head / hour observe 50 sides.
-Tonsil removal - palatine and lingual from carcasses of all ages.
-Lingual tonsils may be removed via hand knife trimming or use of a skinning machine, (slaughter) Comment: Tonsils were removed via knife cut and were disposed of through a landfill.
-10.2 Brain, skull, eyes, trigeminal ganglia, spinal cord, and dorsal root ganglia from carcasses 30 months and older, (slaughter) Compliant Comment: Heads were plugged, split, and brains were removed via vacuum.
-Heads, trigeminal ganglia, dorsal root ganglia, brains, and spinal cords were disposed of through a landfill.
+Compliant Tonsil removal - palatine and lingual from carcasses of all ages.
+Lingual tonsils may be removed via hand knife trimming or use of a skinning machine, (slaughter) Comment: Tonsils were removed via knife cut and were disposed to inedible rendering.
+10.2 Brain, skull, eyes, trigeminal ganglia, spinal cord, and dorsal root ganglia from carcasses 30 months and older, (slaughter) Compliant Comment: Heads were plugged after hide removal.
+After processing, heads were split, and brains were removed by vacuum.
+Heads, trigeminal ganglia, and spinal cords were disposed of through a landfill.
+Dorsal root ganglia was disposed to inedible rendering.
 10.3 Vertebral column - except the vertebrae of the tail, transverse processes of the thoracic and lumbar vertebrae, and wings of the sacrum in carcasses 30 months and older, (fabrication) Observe all regions of the vertebral column on the bone belt for 10 minutes.
-Comment: Spinal cord was not observed during the ten minute bone belt assessment.
-10.4 In the carcass chiller or staging area prior to fabrication, observe the identified and segregated 30 and older carcasses for absence of spinal cord, (cooler) Compliant Compliant
+Compliant Comment: Spinal cord was not observed during the ten-minute bone belt assessment.